LEAF by lesaffre

 Making our mark in the bioeconomy

-Since 2014, Leaf has been committed to reinforcing the Group’s current market position on the conventional and cellulosic ethanol markets.
-Through teamwork and industrial partnerships, Leaf will also develop economically viable solutions for bio-based chemical production.
+Since 2014, Leaf has been committed to reinforcing the Group’s current market position on the conventional and cellulosic ethanol markets, as well as on the industrial biotechnology market.
+Through teamwork and industrial partnerships, Leaf also develops economically viable solutions for bio-based chemical production.
 In addition to these partnerships, we collaborate with universities, institutes and technical centers that are experts in their fields.
-With dedicated sales, technical, marketing and regulatory staff around the world, Leaf is focused on turning science into industrial reality.
+With dedicated sales, technical, marketing and regulatory staff around the world, Leaf is your industrial fermentation partner for a sustainable tomorrow.